Ivy: Templated Deep Learning for Inter-Framework Portability: A Spectrum of Users

 \paragraph{Ivy Library Users} exist on the other end of the spectrum.
 This is likely the most common Ivy user, who simply uses the existing Ivy libraries to supplement their own projects in their own preferred native framework.
 For example, a TensorFlow user working on DL for computer vision might just want to use some of the Ivy vision functions in their own project.
 An Ivy library user therefore \textit{uses} Ivy libraries to \textit{develop} their own native project.
 A code example for this type of user is provided in Section \ref{sec:gdp}.

 \paragraph{Ivy Creators} exist somewhat in the middle of the spectrum.
 They do not explicitly contribute to Ivy with the creation of new Ivy libraries, but they also do more than just copy existing functions into their native project.
 An Ivy creator uses both Ivy core and the Ivy libraries to implement substantial parts of their own personal project in Ivy.
-Once this project is released online, their project can be used by other developers in frameworks different to their own.
-This then maximizes their direct audience.
+Once this project is released online, the project can be forked by others and integrated directly into new projects, regardless of their frameworks.
+This then maximizes the direct audience of the code.
 An example of an Ivy creator's pure-Ivy trainable fully connected network is shown below.